zammad/zammad-admin-documentation/manage/knowledge-base.rst

 Public Menu
 ^^^^^^^^^^^

-Use this section to unify the knowledge base with your own website’s main navigation.
+Use this section to unify the knowledge base with your own website's main navigation.
 Entries added here will appear in the knowledge base like so:

 .. figure:: /images/manage/knowledge-base/knowledge-base-public-menu-result.png